nikimicallef/MobileNumberSubscriberStorage/README.md

 ## High-level Requirements

-Implement a REST Web-Service responsible of maintaining a database of mobile numbers, that are assigned to clients, along with some related information.
-The service should support these functionalities:
+Implement a REST Web-Service responsible of maintaining a database of mobile numbers assigned to clients along with some related information.
+The service should support the following fuctionality:
 - Return all mobile numbers from the database
 - Return all mobile numbers that match the search criteria
 - Add a mobile number to the database